BlueTempNet: A Temporal Multi-network Dataset of Social Interactions in Bluesky Social: COLLECTION METHODS AND DESIGN

 \section{COLLECTION METHODS AND DESIGN}

 We used the Bluesky API provided by ATproto\footnote{\url{https://atproto.com/}} protocol.
 As shown in Figure~\ref{data_collection}, there are three sequential steps in the data collection process: (1) collecting existing Feeds from Bluesky at the community level; (2) gathering information about users who generated or liked these Feeds at the user-to-community level; and (3) compiling relationships between users by examining if they blocked or followed each other at the user-to-user level.
+We ensure data quality and retrieval efficiency by using one of REST API endpoints named as \texttt{public.api.bsky.app/xrpc/com.atproto.repo} \texttt{.listRecords}, which is publicly accessible without authentication.
+The records are managed within Bluesky Social's PDS named \texttt{bsky.social}.